Three Minute Thesis (3MT®)

 • Did the PowerPoint slide enhance the presentation - was it clear, legible, and concise?

-There are scholarship prizes for the top 3 competitors and the People’s Choice award winner.
+Scholarship prizes are awarded to the top three competitors and the People’s Choice award winner.

 1st Place - $1000*